k8mil/indigo/_posts/2018-06-06-whats-new-in-swift42.md

 ![](/assets/posts/whatisnewinswift-mysummary/swift_image.png)

-I just have watched the What's new in Swift from WWDC 2018 and I thought it will be great motivation to write a blog post about this talk.
+I just have watched the What's new in Swift from WWDC 2018 and I thought it is a great motivation to write a blog post about this talk and summarize what I learned.

-Here are some new Swift 4.2 features that I really liked. 🤓
+And here are some new Swift 4.2 features that I really liked.

-Hope you will enjoy!
+Hope you will enjoy! 🤓

 ## SE-0194 Derived Collection of Enum Cases